rabyj/IFT712/Project/Notes.md

 - (in models) model : model_name
 - (in models) parameters : parameters_range
 - change "test" for "valid" when applicable
+- classifier :
+  - "training the datasets" does not mean the right thing.
+"Training on the datasets" would be more accurate.
+  - the args in the init are wrong, there are more than the actual number of parameters.
+The extra info should be attributes in the general class docstring.
+- Docstrings for everything

 ## Usage notes

 TODO

-- CHECK IF SIGMA NEEDS TO HAVE *2 OR NOT!!!

 - Prediction on new data points --> IMPORTANT

+DONE

 - One should be able to fix different hyperparameters than the ones found by the optimisation.
-We can't let everything be done in the init. ---> ONLY IF SOME TIME LEFT
+We can't let everything be done in the init.
-  - This means we need to have an attribute for each hyperparameters, and the default values would either be what we found with optimisation, or "None" (and then they need to be fixed by the user or the automatic optimisation)
-  - Getter/setter for individual hyperparameters.
-  - Training possible without grid search?

-DONE
+- CHECK IF SIGMA NEEDS TO HAVE *2 OR NOT!!!

 - Use proper test set